ABOUT US

 OUR HISTORY

-At Recycling Furniture for Families (RF4F), we’re a non-denominational Christian charity serving families in need across McLean County.
-We are part of Partners for Community, a 501 (c)(3) tax-exempt not-for-profit ministry and a member of McLean County’s Continuum of Care Homeless Service Providers Network.
+Recycling Furniture for Families (RF4F) is a non-denominational charity serving families in need across McLean County.
+We are a subsidiary of Partners for Community, a 501(c)(3) tax-exempt not-for-profit ministry and a member of McLean County’s Continuum of Care Homeless Service Providers Network.
+We were founded in 2002 by Doug Poag–a visionary with a big heart–to assist victims of domestic violence.
+In 2003, we evolved into an 8,000 square foot furniture bank.
+The people we help can find housing through other social service agencies, but cannot afford new or even used furniture.

 WHAT WE DO